allaudin/coconut-input-validator-android/README.md

 ## Validation

-Once `Coconut` views are defined in the `XML`, you can pass those views directly to `CoconutValidator` utility class which handles all the validation of input data and displaying respective error messages.
+Once `Coconut` views are defined in the `XML`, you can pass those views directly to `CoconutValidator` utility class which handles all the **validation of input data and displaying respective error messages**.
 This class has **2 main** methods, `areFieldsValid(CoconutView... views)` & `areFieldsValidRecursive(ViewGroup parent)`.
 First method accepts `CoconutViews` as arguments and validates them one by one while second method accepts `root view` which contains `CoconutViews` as argument.
 It finds all the `CoconutViews` in the parent layout and validates them.